 In 1967 he migrated to the USA, where he studied history and literature, creative writing and translation at Goddard College.
 He occupied several staff posts in Harvard’s libraries up until 1975, when he was appointed at the same university Curator of the Woodberry Poetry Room and the Farnsworth Room.
 From 1985 since 2008 he taught novel writing at Harvard’s summer program.

 He has published four poetry collections in Greek and two in English.
-His novels When the tree sings, The heroic age, and Purple and black thread, written in English, have been released in the English-speaking world and translated into many European languages.
+His novels When the tree sings, and The heroic age, written in English, have been released in the English-speaking world and translated into many European languages.
+His novel Purple and black thread, written in English, has for the time being been published solely in Greek.
 His new novel in Greek, AHNA (in Greek: Άχνα), was published in 2014 (Kedros).
 In the United States Stratis Haviaras founded and curated the publication of the poetry magazine Arion's Dolphin and the literary magazine Harvard Review.
 From 2002 since 2006 he taught creative writing (novel) at the European Center for the Translation of Literature and the Human Sciences (EKEMEL) and from 2006 since 2009 he taught and coordinated the workshops on the art of discourse at the National Book Center in Athens.
 He is an active member of the American Authors League and the Hellenic Authors Society.

 For additional information please contact Ms. Matina Goga, CHS GR Communications Coordinator and Programs Development, through telephone (+30 27520 47040 and/or 27520 47030, Nafplio, Greece) and/or email matina.goga(at)chs.harvard.edu.